 1. He lives in the same home he bought back in 1958

-While most billionaires bulk up on expensive real estate, Buffett originally paid $31,500 for his Omaha, Nebraska home — that’s around $288,700 in today’s dollars — and he’s lived there for over 60 years.
+While many billionaires bulk up on expensive real estate, Buffett originally paid $31,500 for his Omaha, Nebraska, home — that’s about $318,600 in today’s dollars — and he’s lived there for over 60 years.

 His home is by no means tiny, however.
-The 6,570-square-foot, five-bedroom home has had plenty of renovations and additions over the decades and is worth about $1 million today.
-It’s also protected by fences and security cameras and most likely has a good homeowner’s insurance policy as well.
+The 6,570-square-foot, five-bedroom house has had plenty of renovations and additions over the decades and is worth about $1 million today.
+It’s also protected by fences and security cameras.

-Buffett has no plans to move out, calling it “the third best investment I ever made,” in a 2010 letter to Berkshire Hathaway’s shareholders.
+Buffett has no plans to move out, calling the house “the third best investment I ever made” in a 2010 letter to Berkshire Hathaway’s shareholders.

 2. He rarely takes out loans

-Buffett’s one-and-only mortgage was on a vacation home in Laguna Beach, California, which he purchased in 1971, although he certainly had the cash to afford the $150,000-listed seaside property.
+Buffett’s one-and-only mortgage was on a vacation home in Laguna Beach, California, that he purchased in 1971, although he certainly had the cash to afford the $150,000-listed seaside property.

 3. He buys breakfast cheap

-While Buffett could simply hire a personal chef to cook him gourmet meals, he often grabs his breakfast from Mickey D’s on his way to work.
-He doesn’t spend more than $3.17 on his morning meal.
+While Buffett could simply have a personal chef cook him a gourmet breakfast, he often grabs Mickey D’s on his way to work.
+He says he doesn’t like to spend more than $3.17 on his morning meal.

 “I’ve never borrowed a significant amount of money in my life.
 Never.
 Never will.
 I’ve got no interest in it,” he told students at Notre Dame in 1991.